snowplow/documentation/docs/pipeline-components-and-applications/enrichment-components/configuration-reference/index.md

 }
 ```

-In this case, enriched events that are not valid against `atomic` schema will still be emitted as before, so that enrich 3.0.0 can be fully backward compatible.
+In this case, enriched events that are not valid against `atomic` schema will still be emitted as before, so that Enrich `3.0.0` can be fully backward compatible.
 It will be possible to know if the new validation would have had an impact by 2 ways:

 1. A new metric `invalid_enriched` has been introduced.